ctrich/Capstone/README.md

 ### Contains exception controls to prevent each of the following.

-•   scheduling an appointment outside business hours Appointment times are selected using a combobox making it impossible to select times ouside of business hours
+•   Scheduling an appointment outside business hours Appointment times are selected using a combobox making it impossible to select times ouside of business hours

-•   scheduling overlapping appointments
+•   Scheduling overlapping appointments
 	This was handled using a both throw and a try catch.
 	The try catch is in AddAppointmentController.java line 158 and throw is line 260

 ![validation 3 Overlap](https://user-images.githubusercontent.com/41929486/181089375-8146f0f0-8f1b-43a6-806a-12aa8ce8fe33.png)

-•   entering nonexistent or invalid customer data
+•   Entering nonexistent or invalid customer data
-	This was accomplished by using both throw ans try catch. the try catch is in AddAppointmentController.java line 121 and throw is line 211.
+	This was accomplished by using both throw ans try catch.
+	The try catch is in AddAppointmentController.java line 121 and throw is line 211.
 ![validation 1 empty](https://user-images.githubusercontent.com/41929486/181089189-96aed86e-51ac-4f44-9f01-6cadd09e9242.png)